 Usually crop plants absorb a lot of nitrogen and the soil becomes deficient in nitrogen.
 You learnt that though nitrogen gas is available in plenty in the air, plants cannot use it in the manner they can use carbon dioxide.
 They need nitrogen in a soluble form.
-Hence, addition of fertilisers and manures enriches the soil.
 The bacterium called Rhizobium can take atmospheric nitrogen and convert it into a usable form.
 But Rhizobium cannot make its own food.
 So it often lives in the roots of gram, peas, moong, beans and other legumes and provides them with nitrogen.
-In return, the plants provide food and shelter to the bacteria.
-They, thus, have a symbiotic relationship.
+In return, the plants provide food and shelter to the have bacteria.
+They, thus. symbiotic relationship.
 This association is of great significance for the farmers.
 They can reduce the use of nitrogenous fertiliser where leguminous plants are grown.
 Most of the pulses (dals) are obtained from leguminous plants.